Top 100 Drug Interactions

 Pharmacy Joe’s Hospital Pharmacy Academy

-You can learn more by going to pharmacyjoe.com/academy.
+You can join now by going to pharmacyjoe.com/academy.

 How to Start a Medical Podcast: A step-by-step course to create and launch your own podcast

 I created the How to Start a Medical Podcast course to take you from zero to launch on your podcast.
-You’ll get 23 value-packed lectures and I’ll be there to support you throughout the course.
+The course includes 23 value-packed lectures.

 Life Changing Books